Wonderful integrates with:

 Multi-country expansion opportunity:

-Companies like GoCardless, Plaid, and Adyen are strong Stripe alternatives that support foreign transactions and enhance new global business opportunities.
+Companies such as GoCardless, Plaid, and Adyen are strong alternatives to Stripe, offering robust support for international transactions and opening up new global business opportunities.

 Simplified integration